 Say hello to Graph Buddy!

-What if we could take a different look and, instead of seeing just source code in text files, go through colorful graph nodes that instantly and clearly show you dependencies and other essential structural bits extracted from your codebase?
+With today's IDEs, we are all forced to browse code written as text in flatly-structured files, with almost no information about the semantic dependencies between particular code units.
+What if we could take a different look and, instead of seeing just source code in text files, go through colorful graph nodes that instantly and clearly show you the structure of your code extracted from your codebase?

 How can Graph Buddy help you?

 Graph Buddy aims to speed up your process of reading and learning your source code.
 The Graph Buddy plugin provides a set of useful features and techniques that will help you easily browse through twisted code dependencies.
 At the same time, it gives you a better understanding of the code structure in your codebase.

 Graph Buddy is still under development and currently only supports:

 Configuration for Java projects

 Java is supported out-of-the-box, no extra configuration is necessary.
 You just need to install our plugin and it will automatically generate graph files for the currently open project on startup.
 The initial graph generation may take a few minutes for larger projects.
 If you change something in the code, the plugin will update the graph automatically.
 However, some changes (like changing the branch, removing multiple files at once) might not be propagated correctly.
 If you notice that the plugin isn't working correctly (for example, if some nodes or edges aren't pointing to the right locations or aren't present at all), you can consider regenerating the graph files.
 To do so, please click the

 Here, except for installing the plugin in IDE, you need to configure your scala compiler.
 GraphBuddy has a plugin to it, which will generate graph files during compilation.